ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Upgrade System

-Why Upgrading is Essential
+Why Upgrading Matters

 You can upgrade the Renegade at the Gunsmith bench using materials, progressing through four tiers: